Testing Out Marriage By Playing House Is Neither Helpful Nor Realistic

 Cohabiting couples had a separation rate five times that of married couples and a reconciliation rate that was one-third that of married couples.

 Cohabiting couples earn less money and are less wealthy than their married peers later in life.

 Compared to married individuals, those cohabiting have higher levels of depression and substance abuse.

 There is no test drive for all the unknowns of life, and there definitely isn’t a test drive for marriage.
-We are either willing to take the calculated risk and accept our partner as they are and as they will become, or we are not.
-Giving ourselves false hope that we are set for marriage because we can agree on how to squeeze the tube of toothpaste is unrealistic, and will leave us thoroughly disappointed when difficult times arise.
+We are either willing to take the calculated risk and accept our partner as they are and as they will become, or we aren't.
+Giving ourselves false hope that we are set for marriage because we can agree on how to squeeze the tube of toothpaste is unrealistic, and it will leave us thoroughly disappointed when difficult times arise.